-You will need a similar configuration to create the Loopbacks on the Peering, Access and Border router as well.
+You will need a similar configuration for the Peering, Access and Border router as well.

 Links to other Routers

 Now we will configure the router physical interfaces according to the diagram.

 The configuration example below shows what to do for the link between CX and BX.
 You will need to set up similar configuration for the links between CX and AX and between CX and PX.